School of Medicine

 Assistant Professor of Pathology

-Current Research and Scholarly Interests We study the circulating signals that regulate mammalian energy homeostasis.
-Many classical examples include endocrine hormones such as insulin, steroids, and catecholamines.
-Nevertheless, recent large-scale data now suggest many more remain to be discovered.
+Current Research and Scholarly Interests Our laboratory focuses on the endocrine hormones and other circulating hormone-like molecules that regulate mammalian energy metabolism.
+With modern mass spectrometry, it is now recognized that blood plasma likely contains many more bioactive factors than previously recognized, secreted by cell types that were not previously considered to have endocrine functions.
 What are the identities of these molecules?
 What energy stressors do they respond to?
 Where are they made?
 What cell types or tissues do they act on?
-To answer these questions, we use chemical biology and mass spectrometry-based technologies as discovery tools.
-We combine these tools with classical biochemical and genetic techniques in cellular and animal models.
-Our goal is to discover new metabolite and polypeptide signaling pathways that regulate organismal energy metabolism.
+We use chemical biology and mass spectrometry-based technologies as discovery tools.
+We combine these tools with classical biochemical and genetic approaches in cell and animal models.
+Our goal is to uncover new endocrine pathways of organismal energy metabolism.
+Recent studies from our laboratory have identified a family of cold-regulated circulating lipids that stimulate mitochondrial respiration as well as an exercise-stimulated thermogenic polypeptide hormone.
+We suspect that many more remain to be discovered.
 We anticipate that our approach will uncover fundamental mechanisms that control mammalian energy homeostasis.
 In the long term, we hope to translate our discoveries into therapeutic opportunities that matter for metabolic and other age-associated chronic diseases.

 Deane P. and Louise Mitchell Professor in the School of Medicine and Professor, by courtesy, of Materials Science and Engineering